 3 months out: Cosmetic only — polish the presentation, but the underlying numbers are what they are.

 The companies that capture the most value in an exit are the ones that treat financial preparation as a strategic initiative, not an administrative task.
-They bring in someone who has been on the buy side of these transactions — someone who knows exactly what the QoE team will look for, because they've been that person or worked alongside them.
+They bring in someone who has worked alongside the buy side on these transactions — someone who knows exactly what the QoE team will look for, because they've prepared the very financials those teams scrutinise.

 That's not a coincidence.
 It's a competitive advantage.
 And it's available to any company willing to invest the time and resources — starting early enough to make a difference.